 - You only need 5 ingredients to make these burgers.
 No complex sauce recipes or spice blends here.
 They're an easy option for all your summer cookouts.

-- They are so quick to make and are ready in just 10 minutes.
+- They are so quick and easy to make and are ready in just 10 minutes.

-- They are simple enough to make on weeknights, but good enough to serve to guests.
+- These homemade burgers are simple enough to make on weeknights, but good enough to serve to guests.
 You are sure to impress all your family and friends when you serve these duck meat burgers.

 - You can easily make them gluten free and paleo.